fartxp/fartxp/README.md

-I don't have pants on.
+I don't have pants on
-"✧" in pony names usually means high kin. ok bye